How do you assess the value of a personal injury claim?

 - the importance of connecting with your client through advocacy, empathy, and compassion

-- a greater in-depth knowledge of proving and prosecuting paediatric brain injury cases
+- a greater in-depth knowledge of proving and prosecuting pediatric brain injury cases

 - how to properly identify the theory of your case